Kurmun: Culture

 Kurmun has two old temples, the Ishaneswar Shiva temple with a lingam in the shape of a trishula and Kalachand Dharmaraj temple in Buri Gachtala.
 Earlier, Kurmun used to celebrate two Gajan utsabs – Ishaneswar Gajan in the Bengali month of Choitro and Kalachand Gajan during Buddha Purnima.
 Now there is a combined Gajan festival in Choitro, celebrated by all castes in the village.
-In the earlier days there used to be a dance with a nara mundo (severed human head), that was collected from a dead body and painted in bright colours, but that has now been discontinued.
+In the earlier days there used to be a dance with a nara mundo (severed human head), that was collected from a dead body and painted in bright colours, this tradition still continues.
 In the Ishaneswar Shiva temple there is an old stone idol of Saptamatrika Indrani.
 It is a rather unusual combination of Shiva and Shakti worship.

-Kurmun has one mosque named as Kurmun Jame Masjid at Muslim Para where our Muslim brothers offer salah 5 times a day.

 In Kurmun, there is one Church at Arachiya More, where Christmas is celebrated by Christians.

 In Palashi (also called Sonapalashi), an adjacent village, there is a Buro Shiva temple, constructed in 1872.
 It has an attractive terracotta façade.
 Lal Behari Dey, of Bengal Peasant Life (earlier named Govinda Samanta) fame was born at Palashi.